Will a Stink Bug Bite Me?

-Even though a large number of stink bug can cause serious damage to shrubs, trees and crops, a few can also prove to be beneficial in gardens and orchards.
+Even though a large number of stink bugs can cause serious damage to shrubs, trees, and crops, a few can also prove to be beneficial in gardens and orchards.
 Stinks bugs feed on caterpillars and beetle larvae, eliminating their potential damage to crops.

 Stink Bugs: Little Threat to Humans

 Don’t let the stink and voracious appetite scare you, stink bugs are of very little threat to humans.
 It’s rare that stink bugs bite, and even then it’s only when they feel threatened and the offensive smelling liquid they excrete from their thorax glands has not scared their attacker away.